RomanLut/hx_espnow_rc/doc/rfpower/rfpower.md

 Telemetry rate drop down proportional to RSSI.

+Packet rate can be adjusted in configuration.
+In nornal mode packet rate can be increased up to 120Hz.

 Packets flow can be captured using RF Power sensor desribed here http://www.herbert-dingfelder.de/?page_id=68, and an oscilloscope.

 # Packets flow in normal mode